 Money-Back Guarantee Policy

-After choosing a web host, signing up for a Web-hosting plan and paying for a plan, it is possible to have a change of heart.
-It is possible to look at the quality of the service provided and think that you would be better served with a different Web-host.
-What happens then!
+After choosing a web host, signing up for a plan, it is possible to have a change of heart.
+It is possible to look at the quality of the service provided and think that you would be better served with a different company.
+What happens then?

-Will the money paid to be refundable?
+Will your money be refunded?
 And how long is the period where refund requests can be made?

-Secondly, refunds can only be made on Web-hosting costs, not on other domain products.
+- Secondly, refunds can only be made on hosting costs, not on other domain products.

 Bluehost vs WP Engine: Customer Support and Reliability

 Bluehost offers a knowledge base, live chat support, ticketing system, and phone support.
 All these are reportedly available 24/7, so they’ve got the basics right.
 We tried out their live chat support and endured varying degrees of wait time – never more than seven minutes though.
 Could this be better?
 Yes, but it isn’t exactly terrible and a maximum of seven minutes isn’t an age of wait time to endure.
 The reps we got a hold on were friendly, willing to help and knowledgeable.
 However, we couldn’t help but notice that some of our more technical questions were not replied quickly.
-We suspect that the answers had to be confirmed from other sources.

 Bluehost has a special customer care feature called Blue flash.
 This feature is made especially for WordPress users and it comes free with all plans.
 According to Bluehost, “Blue flash is powered by a team of WordPress experts specifically trained to assist with everything from getting started with WordPress and installing plugins to account navigation and initial set up questions”.
 Sounds great, right?
 We think so too.
 Users can simply contact Bluehost’s 24/7 support team at 844-741-1192 and ask to begin their Bluehost Flash call.
-Impressive, but we feel that the Blue Flash feature could be better if implemented in live chat form.
 Regardless, Bluehost’s customer support structure is sound and would solve most customer’s problems satisfactorily.

-Not only do you trust your Web-host to keep your site up and easily accessible, but you also trust your Web-host to keep your website secure.
-That is why the security measures taken by Web-hosts and the security provided with basic plans are important.
+Not only do you trust your hosting provider to keep your site up and easily accessible, but you also trust them to keep your website secure.
+That is why the security measures taken with any basic plan is important.

 Bluehost Security Features

-To be honest, price is what most people look at before choosing a Web-host.
-This is because, while there are genuinely terrible Web-hosts out there, most of the companies in the business actually offer quite decent services.
-So the price is what differentiates most Web-hosts from the other – at least to most people.
+To be honest, price is what most people look at before choosing a shared hosting plan.
+This is because, while there are genuinely terrible hosting providers out there, most of the companies in the business actually offer quite decent services.
+So the price is what differentiates most providers one from the other – at least to most people.
 That sort of thinking, though, would mean missing out on objectively superior deals.
-This is because the truth is that some Web-hosts offer more value for less and others less value for more.
+This is because the truth is that some shared hosting services offer more value for less and others less value for more.
 Take it from us; there is always a better deal.
 Nine out of ten times at least.

-Bluehost has four shared hosting plans and they are; The Basic, Plus, Choice Plus, and Pro plans.
+Bluehost has four shared hosting plans and they are Basic, Plus, Choice Plus, and Pro plans.

 Let’s look at what the quality that their lowest tier plan, the basic plan, packs.

-The basic plan costs $3.95 (or lower because of different discounts running throughout the year) per month (although you might have to pay $7.99 if you want to renew your plan) and has the following features.
+The basic plan costs $2.95 (or lower because of different discounts running throughout the year) per month and has the following features:

 - 1 website